OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

 # WORK IN PROGRESS
 # TEST ME IF YOU'VE GOT A MINUTE
 # TODO:
-1. Limit the number of retrieved items.
 2. Still getting auth exception?
 4. Formatting in lists is off.
 5. Screenshots.
 6. Explain why we're adding the Odata Client file.
 7. Will this be printed?
 Can we add links to our blog posts for more info on the new Trending API and Office Graph?
-8. If it's too short, we can do it without the Odata Client file and do full repos and REST calls (ends up being ~twice the length).

 # Lab 20: Insights from Microsoft Graph
 In this lab, you will use Microsoft Graph to connect to insights and rich relationships calculated in the Office Graph.
 You will build an ASP.NET MVC 5 application that retrieves documents trending around you and a specific users.